PsiUpsilonEI/Bylaws/README.md

 #### Alumni/Co-op Secretary

-1. Is the editor of the Chapter’s newsletter, “EI Material,” which must be written and distributed at least twice per academic year.
+1. Shall edit and distribute the Chapter’s newsletter, “EI Material,” at least twice per academic year.
-2. Is responsible for all correspondence between the Alumni, excused members, and the undergraduate brotherhood.
+2. Shall be responsible for all correspondence between the Alumni, excused members, and the undergraduate brotherhood.
 3. Shall attend Alumni Association meetings.
-4. Is responsible for reporting actions of the Alumni Association to the Chapter.
+4. Shall be responsible for reporting actions of the Alumni Association to the Chapter.
-5. Is in charge of all mailings to excused members, area alumni, alumni of other Chapters, and Fraternity headquarters.
+5. Shall be responsible for all mailings to excused members, area alumni, alumni of other Chapters, and the Fraternity headquarters.

 #### Fraternity Educator